 Raising teenagers can be challenging.
-A teen’s desire for independence and autonomy can run counter to parent’s desire to protect and teach their teens.
+A teen’s desire for independence and autonomy can run counter to parent’s desire to protect and teach them.
 In many families, these two conflicting desires, teen independence vs. parental authority, results in arguing, rebellious behavior by the teen, and frustration in the parents.
-But sometimes the rift widens and the teen may seek to become emancipated from their parents.
+But sometimes the rift widens and the teen may seek emancipation from their parents.

 So how should both parents and teens begin exploring the possibility together?
 “We recommend that any teen who is considering emancipation, first talk with a trusted adult to discuss the pros and cons of the decision,” Mara Ziegler, a senior social worker with the nonprofit law firm Public Counsel, tells Parentology.
 “Additionally, it’s important to seek free legal advice from a nonprofit law firm like Public Counsel to support them through the process.”